 Processes for getting started vary widely based on the railroad carrier.
 Yet regardless of railroad size or service, beginning the discussion with the railroad is absolutely essential before project work begins.

 Typical screening questions include, but are not limited to:

 - Site location and facility description.

 - Company information and ownership.

-Loading and unloading information.

 - Rail service contracts or lease agreements.

 - Current rail operating status.